‘Banter’: How Wayne Couzens’ police colleagues tried to defend horrific messages

 Cobban told Westminster Magistrates’ Court: “As far as I was concerned, these messages were sent on a private, secured WhatsApp group and I had no expectation they could or would be read by anyone outside that group.”

-He said that as former officers who guarded sensitive sites had a “dark sense of humour”, adding: “I meant them to be taken as humorous banter and nothing more.”
+He said that as former officers who guarded sensitive sites they had a “dark sense of humour”, adding: “I meant them to be taken as humorous banter and nothing more.”

 Borders, who became a close protection officer after leaving the Metropolitan Police, said the case had “got out of hand”.

 Addressing a female prosecutor, he added: “It’s absolutely ridiculous.
-You’re trying to criminalise innocent police officers, you’ve got two really good police officers in there who are going to probably lose their jobs over this, just because you take exception to certain jokes.
+You’re trying to criminalise innocent police officers.
+You’ve got two really good police officers in there who are probably going to lose their jobs over this, just because you take exception to certain jokes.

 “People get offended by everything.
 You need to stop this grossly offensive thing because it’s absolutely ridiculous.”

-Borders was questioned about a message where he wrote of a female police officer: “She will use me as an example.
+Borders was questioned about a message in which he wrote of a female police officer: “She will use me as an example.
 Lead me on then get me locked up when I rape and beat her!
 Sneaky b****.”

-He responded: “I was saying she was the type of person who would make a false allegation, rape and beat should have been in quote marks.
+He responded: “I was saying she was the type of person who would make a false allegation.
+Rape and beat should have been in quote marks.

-“It’s an exaggerated way of saying she is not to be trusted … she’s the sort of person who is really underhand and devious.”
+“It’s an exaggerated way of saying she is not to be trusted… she’s the sort of person who is really underhand and devious.”

 The court was shown chats appearing to joke about police performing sex acts on domestic violence victims, with Cobban writing: “That's alright, DV victims love it... that’s why they are repeat victims more often than not.”